Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Lower-Dimensional Summary Estimates for Densities

-Here we propose a procedure to solve the minimization problem in \eqref{eq:min2}, as no simple closed-form solution exists under the FMM summary class introduced previously.

-We approximate the expected loss function over the posterior predictive distribution in \eqref{eq:min2}, by applying Monte Carlo integration \citep{gamerman2006markov}.
-Specifically, given a sample \( \boldsymbol{\tilde{y}} = (\boldsymbol{\tilde{y}}_1, \dots, \boldsymbol{\tilde{y}}_{\tilde{N}})^T \), from the posterior predictive distribution \( \tilde{f} \) we approximate the expected negative log-likelihood loss with respect to the FMM summary defined in \eqref{eq:finite}, as
+To obtain the optimal actions, we approximate the expected loss function in \eqref{eq:1}, under the class of functions \eqref{eq:finite} by applying Monte Carlo integration \citep{gamerman2006markov}.
+Specifically, given a sample \( \boldsymbol{\tilde{y}} = (\boldsymbol{\tilde{y}}_1, \dots, \boldsymbol{\tilde{y}}_{\tilde{N}})^T \) from \( \tilde{f} \) we approximate the expected negative log-likelihood loss with respect to the finite mixture model summary defined in \eqref{eq:finite}, as

-Therefore, minimizing \eqref{eq:min2} under the above approximation is equivalent to maximizing the corresponding log-likelihood of the FMM summary.
-In particular, for a fixed \( k \), we obtain the optimal set of parameters \( \boldsymbol{\hat{\gamma}}^k \) as
+It is straightforward to verify that minimizing \eqref{eq:min1} under the approximation in \eqref{montecarlo} is equivalent to maximizing the corresponding log-likelihood of the finite mixture model summary.
+Thus, for a fixed \( k \), we obtain the optimal set of actions \( \boldsymbol{\hat{\gamma}}^k \) as